VarboxInternational/docs/installation.md

 <a name="migrate-database"></a>
 #### Migrate Database

-Create the necessary database tables for the [VarBox](/) platform to work properly.
+Create the necessary database tables for the Varbox platform to work properly.

 ```
 php artisan migrate